-- Segment margin, operating expenses, and selling, general and administrative expenses.
-These amounts represent the amounts included in our consolidated financial statements that are attributable to each segment. - Unrealized gains or losses on commodity risk management activities and inventory valuation adjustments.
+• Segment margin, operating expenses, and selling, general and administrative expenses.
+These amounts represent the amounts included in our consolidated financial statements that are attributable to each segment.

+- Unrealized gains or losses on commodity risk management activities and inventory valuation adjustments.
 These are the unrealized amounts that are included in cost of products sold to calculate segment margin.
 These amounts are not included in Segment Adjusted EBITDA; therefore, the unrealized losses are added back and the unrealized gains are subtracted to calculate the segment measure. - Non-cash compensation expense.
 These amounts represent the total non-cash compensation recorded in operating expenses and selling, general and administrative expenses.
-This expense is not included in Segment Adjusted EBITDA and therefore is added back to calculate the segment measure.

-• Adjusted EBITDA related to unconsolidated affiliates.
-These amounts represent our proportionate share of the Adjusted EBITDA of our unconsolidated affiliates.
-Amounts reflected are calculated consistently with our definition of Adjusted EBITDA.
+This expense is not included in Segment Adjusted EBITDA and therefore is added back to calculate the segment measure. - Adjusted EBITDA related to unconsolidated affiliates.
+Adjusted EBITDA related to unconsolidated affiliates excludes the same items with respect to the unconsolidated affiliate as those excluded from the calculation of Segment Adjusted EBITDA, such as interest, taxes, depreciation, depletion, amortization and other non-cash items.
+Although these amounts are excluded from Adjusted EBITDA related to unconsolidated affiliates, such exclusion should not be understood to imply that we have control over the operations and resulting revenues and expenses of such affiliates.
+We do not control our unconsolidated affiliates; therefore, we do not control the earnings or cash flows of such affiliates.

 In the following analysis of segment operating results, a measure of segment margin is reported for segments with sales revenues.
 Segment margin is a non-GAAP financial measure and is presented herein to assist in the analysis of segment operating results and particularly to facilitate an understanding of the impacts that changes in sales revenues have on the segment performance measure of Segment Adjusted EBITDA.
 Segment margin is similar to the GAAP measure of gross margin, except that segment margin excludes charges for depreciation, depletion and amortization.
+Among the GAAP measures reported by the Partnership, the most directly comparable measure to segment margin is Segment Adjusted EBITDA; a reconciliation of segment margin to Segment Adjusted EBITDA is included in the following tables for each segment where segment margin is presented.